Rusty Santos: Career

 In the summer of 2007, he started another recording project with Mina Ohashi, which eventually led to Santos, Ohashi and Lee founding the band The Present in April 2008.
 They released their debut World I See in following June on Lo Recordings and the Japanese label Easel Records.
 According to Santos, the album was entirely written and recorded in Stream-of-consciousness-style.
 The Present toured the UK and Europe in the end of 2008 and summer of 2009.
 In June they released the follow-up The Way We Are.
 In 2010, the duo shifted their focus to dance music influenced primarily by Chicago house, ghetto house, juke, and footwork.
 They released a collaboration with DJ Rashad in early 2013.
 In 2015 they released the LP "FSG" is now released on Group Tightener Records followed by the EP "Break the Dawn" on Styles Upon Styles records.

 From 2015 - 2019 Santos traveled extensively working in Beijing, China with the bands Chui Wan, producing their albums "The Landscape the Tropics Never Had" and "EYE" for Maybe Mars Records, and mixing the self-titled album by the band Nova Heart.
 In Lisbon, Portugal, he met the artist Dino d'Santiago and co-wrote and co-produced with Seiji the song "Nos Funana" for the artist's first album on Sony Portugal.
 After that he met the artist LIZZ in Mexico City, co-producing her debut single "Embalao" with Sebastian Sartor for Aftercluv/UMLE.
 He co-produced the artist Jackie Mendoza's LovHZ EP and that same year Santos reunited with Noah Lennox recording and co-producing the Panda Bear album "Buoys" released on Domino records.
 This was followed in 2019 with the single "playing the long game" that was produced by Santos, Lennox, and Sebastian Sartor.

+In 2022, he released the album High Reality.
+The following year, he released New Wave In California, which included collaborations from Panda Bear and Jackie Mendoza.